 Frequently Asked Questions

-Thank you for your interest in the
+Thank you for your interest in the Columbia Journalism School.

 The Master of Arts degree is a 9-month program appropriate for experienced journalists who want to go deeper and cover complicated issues with greater expertise and nuance.
 Graduates emerge with a strong subject-matter grounding that enables them to situate news events in their larger context, to ask more informed questions, and to authoritatively evaluate claims made by sources.This program equips journalists with subject-area expertise in either arts & culture, business & economics, politics or science journalism.
 Most successful applicants already have 3-15 years of significant experience working in the journalism industry, an extensive file of clips, and are ready to move on from general assignment reporting.
 They take courses at the Journalism School, as well as in other divisions at Columbia University, depending on their concentration.
-The application deadline is January 15th.
+The application deadline for Fall 2015 is December 15, 2014.

 M.A.
 Admission Requirements

-Listen to a conversation about the M.A. program on BlogTalkRadio
+Listen to a conversation about the M.A. program on BlogTalkRadio.

 M.S.
 Admission Requirements

-Listen to a conversation about the M.S. program on BlogTalkRadio
+Listen to a conversation about the M.S. program on BlogTalkRadio.

 2. Do I need a degree in a specific major to be considered for admission?
 Are there any prerequisite courses that I need to have taken?